 What is a bankable wind resource?

-- The wind energy blowing across the potential project site provides enough power to generate revenue; and
+- The wind energy blowing across the potential project site provides enough power to generate revenue sufficient to pay back a loan; and

 - The project developer has collected enough solid data to demonstrate this to the lending institution involved in the project.